teodortymon/nbis_bioinformatics_assignment/README.md

 I used a simple layer on top of [aioredis](https://aioredis.readthedocs.io/en/v1.3.1/) (important for using only async methods and preserving async performance) for FastAPI provided by [fastapi-cache](https://pypi.org/project/fastapi-cache/) that mostly just abstracts an easier to use cache object for FastAPI routes.
 I made sure to check that package had quite good test coverage, clean code and was actively maintained.

+To monitor redis use [redis-insight](https://redislabs.com/redis-enterprise/redis-insight/) provisioned by one of the docker images.
+Insights GUI will ask you to provide the cache url.
+Use `make ip` to easily see the containers url.

 ### Multi threading

 By implementing only `async` methods and using an ASGI stack ([Uvicorn](https://www.uvicorn.org), [Starlette](https://www.starlette.io) and [FastAPI](https://fastapi.tiangolo.com)), there are no blocking methods and a decent speedup with low developer effort is achieved compared to WSGI stacks [(benchmarks)](https://www.techempower.com/benchmarks/#section=test&runid=7464e520-0dc2-473d-bd34-dbdfd7e85911&hw=ph&test=query&l=v2qiv3-db&a=2).
 Production image will start the relay with the same amount of workers as available CPU cores.
 More information in [documentation](https://github.com/tiangolo/uvicorn-gunicorn-fastapi-docker#workers_per_core).